krishna0223/krishna0223/README.md

-Howdy
+-Howdy
-Amateur python developer
+-Amateur python developer
-contact me on discord Krishna_#8787
+-contact me on discord Krishna_#8787

 <!---
 krishna0223/krishna0223 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.